live-composer/live-composer-page-builder/readme.txt

 * 👀 [We keep updating and improving our extensions pack](https://livecomposerplugin.com/downloads/extensions/?utm_source=wp-admin&utm_medium=changelog&utm_campaign=add-ons) ACF + CPT + MegaMenu + 9 more add-ons.

 = 2.1.5 - February 18 2026 =
-* Fixed padding and margin design issues on the editing screen.
+* Fixed padding and margin design issues in module options across all modules on the editing screen..
+* Resolved design issues in the Accordion Module’s editing options.
+* Updated default values for the Modules Area container and fixed a bug where the border style was not applied.

 = 2.1.4 - February 12 2026 =
 * Added editing and responsive settings for the Module Area Container.